shahanajparvin/absence-manager/README.md

     - Status (Requested, Confirmed, or Rejected)
     - Admitter note (if available)

+- **Filter**:
+    - Filter by Type: Allows for the filtering of absences based on their type (e.g., vacation or sick leave).
+    - Filter by Date: Enables filtering absences by start date or end date.

+- **Pagination**:
+    - Load and navigate through absences 10 at a time.
+The list initially shows the first 10 absences, with the ability to paginate through the remaining entries.

+- **Error Handling**:
+    - Displays user-friendly error messages if the JSON file cannot be retrieved or contains invalid data.

+- **Search Functionality**:
+    - Find absences by entering keywords (e.g., member name).

 - **Localization**: Multi-language support using the intl package.

 - **State Management**: Implemented using Flutter BLoC (with events).